hseo47/Adaptive-Quantification-of-Unbound-and-Affined-Hydration-Model/README.md

-# hydratedPolymer: A Voxel-Based Model of Steric-Confined Water Binding in Polymeric Networks
+# Hydro-Softening-Simulation: A Voxel-Based Model of Steric-Confined Water in Polymeric Networks

 > _Simulating steric shielding and directional hydration in chitosan films bonded to soft or stiff PDMS substrates (Nat.
 Commun.
 In Review)._